Stuart Kershaw

 Stuart Kershaw is an English songwriter and musician who performs as drummer of English electronic group Orchestral Manoeuvres in the Dark (OMD).

+Biography

 Kershaw has worked with the band in various capacities since 1991, and in 2015, became the full-time replacement for original drummer Malcolm Holmes.
 He is credited as a co-writer on multiple OMD releases, including the 1991 UK No. 3 hit, "Sailing on the Seven Seas".

 In 1998, Kershaw co-founded girl group Atomic Kitten, alongside OMD frontman Andy McCluskey.
 Together they co-wrote much of the group's material, including the 2001 UK chart-topper, "Whole Again".

-Kershaw is a long time Liverpool Football Club fan.
-He and his wife have two children.
+Kershaw is a longtime Liverpool Football Club fan.
+He and his wife have three children.